About Big New York

 de Mesones relocated to Northern Virginia in 2000.
 He was the Bass Director for Mars Music in Springfield, just outside of Washington, DC.
 Additionally, he became a contracted bass player for area churches, having the opportunity to play with gospel recording artist Luther Barnes for a Men’s Workshop at First Mount Zion church in Dumfries.
 Christian can also be heard on the “Lifesongs” album by gospel artist Charles McPhatter.
 A resident of Lake Ridge, Virginia since 2003, de Mesones currently teaches bass guitar at A2G Music.

 In 2006, de Mesones’ smooth jazz band Groove Skool was invited to play the Capital Jazz, one of the largest jazz festivals in the country.
-The band has released its first CD entitled “Limited Edition”, which has received international radio play, and has yielded a top 10 most requested song, “Latin Jive”, on the radio.radio.es network in Mallorca, Spain.
-Groove Skool sold out its debut at the legendary Blues Alley Supper Club in Washington, DC, and regularly garners standing room only crowds at K2 Restaurant and Lounge in Woodbridge.
+The band released “Limited Edition”, which has received international radio play, and has yielded a top 10 most requested song, “Latin Jive”, on the radio.radio.es network in Mallorca, Spain.
+Groove Skool sold out its debut at the legendary Blues Alley Supper Club in Washington, DC, and regularly garnered standing room only crowds at K2 Restaurant and Lounge in Woodbridge.
 When the band played the 2nd Street Festival in Richmond, VA, they graced the cover of the Sunday Richmond Times-Dispatch.
 They also played the Lake Arbor Jazz Festival in Maryland, both with crowds of over 6,000.
 Their first New York City appearance was streamed live from S.O.B.’s (Sounds of Brazil), where they shared the stage with national recording artist Drew Davidson.

 In 2008, Christian created “Bass Symphony: Celebrating the Gift of Music through the Spirit of Youth”.
 This non-profit event showcased middle and high school students performing all original compositions arranged for 4, 5, 6, 7, 8, and 12-string electric and upright basses.
 The concert was featured in the Old Bridge Observer newspaper.